MelanieCrissey/old-melaniecrissey.com/source/blog/weekend-update.markdown

 Number 10 is **Cultural activities**.
 Does Instagramming a [plum-avocado salad](http://food52.com/recipes/6130-plum-avocado-summer-salad) count?
 Check.

-Here's an idea for a new list article: The One Thing Successful People Do Every Day
+Here's a new list article entitled *The One Thing Successful People Do Every Day*:

  1. Whatever they darn well please.